Boiled in Lead: Early 1980s: Original lineup and BOiLeD iN lEaD

+1980s and early 1990s: Hotheads, From the Ladle to the Grave, Orb

 A new singer/guitarist, Todd Menton, joined for the band's second album, Hotheads, which saw the band expanding beyond its Celtic-rock roots into both punkier and more eclectic world-music sounds.
 Flute player Laura MacKenzie joined as an official member briefly in 1986, and played as a guest on several subsequent albums.

 Dauphin and Griffin left in 1988, and percussionist Robin Adnan Anders joined, bringing an even more diverse range of world-music elements into play for the band's third album From the Ladle to the Grave.

 Stenshoel departed before the band recorded 1990's Orb, though he is a guest musician on several tracks.
 Orb found Boiled in Lead exploring a wider range of traditional music styles than ever before, moving beyond Fairport Convention-influenced Celtic rock and adding material from Albania, Romania, Macedonia, Sweden, Appalachia, and Thailand.
 The album's title reflects this, suggesting an embrace of a truly global musical perspective.
 Bassist Drew Miller attributed the widening of the band's sound to the eye-opening realization that their European audiences were just as comfortable with American musical styles as with any European forms.
 "We came to the decision that since we're Americans, there's no reason we have to play all Irish material.
 So we don't."
 Besides the many world-music influences, Orb also delves into punk rock and psychobilly with guitarist/vocalist Todd Menton's "Tape Decks All Over Hell."

 In 1991, the band released Old Lead, a compilation of BOiLeD iN lEaD and Hotheads with two previously unreleased tracks recorded during the Hotheads sessions.

+1990s: Antler Dance, Songs from The Gypsy

 Menton left in 1992 and was replaced by Adam Stemple of Cats Laughing, leading the band in a harder-rocking direction on 1994's Antler Dance.
 The band's 1995 album Songs from the Gypsy was a song cycle written by Stemple and his Cats Laughing bandmate Steven Brust several years before Stemple joined Boiled in Lead.
 The songs also inspired Brust and Megan Lindholm's novel The Gypsy.

-Additionally, the character Aibynn in Brust's novel Phoenix is based on Anders, who was Brust's drum teacher.
+Five Boiled In Lead songs were used on the soundtrack of 1994 independent film Bound and Gagged: A Love Story, including "Arpad's Guz", "Sora", "Cunovo Oro", "Serbian Kolo #3", and "Brave Bombardier", all taken from the album Orb.

 For the band's 15th anniversary in 1998, it released a best-of compilation, Alloy, as well as a double-disc set of live songs and rarities, Alloy2.
 Further lineup changes included the return of Stenshoel in 1997, the departure of Stemple and return of Menton as well as the addition of guitarist Dean Magraw in 2005, Anders' departure in 2008 and new drummer Marc Anderson in 2009.
-Magraw and Anderson left in 2016 and were replaced by percussionist Michael Bissonnette.